Longing For Truth

 “My longing for truth was a single prayer.” – St. Edith Stein

-As a 13-year-old Evangelical Protestant, I spent a day in a sporting good store asking people, “If you died tonight, do you know for sure that you would go to heaven?
+As a thirteen-year-old Evangelical Protestant, I spent a day in a sporting good store asking people, “If you died tonight, do you know for sure that you would go to heaven?
 Would it be worth two minutes of your time to know for sure?”
-Today, at 27, I am a devout Catholic, in the first step of formation to become a Catholic sister with the Carmelite Sisters of the Most Sacred Heart of Los Angeles.
+Today, at twenty-seven, I am a devout Catholic, in formation to become a Catholic sister with the Carmelite Sisters of the Most Sacred Heart of Los Angeles.
 Surely, God has a sense of humor, but when I reflect on how He brought me here, I know that it was His providential hand guiding each step.

 A fervent foundation

-I grew up in a non-denominational Evangelical church in Boulder, Colorado.
-I “accepted Jesus as my personal Lord and Savior” for the first time when I was 3, again when I was 7, and several other times after that for good measure.
+I grew up in a nondenominational Evangelical church in Boulder, Colorado.
+I “accepted Jesus as my personal Lord and Savior” for the first time when I was three, again when I was seven, and several other times after that for good measure.
 My parents, both fervent believers who met each other at church, made it a point to raise my two younger sisters and me to know Jesus.
 We went to church together every Sunday, and I don’t remember a time in my life when I didn’t believe in God.

 My parents taught us that the first and most important thing in life is to love Jesus Christ, and I am incredibly indebted to them for that.
 In the charismatic, evangelical church we attended, I saw firsthand the beauty of fellowship among Christian believers.
 My parents hosted a weekly home Bible study, where they and their friends would sit in our living room and discuss God and the faith for hours.
 When we were little, we would play in another room while they conversed, but as I grew older, I began to sit and listen to them talk.
 It seemed to me that there, in our living room, true Christianity was being lived out, permeating the lives of everyone there.